Have you ever tried creating an SEO dashboard using Google Analytics?

 The landing page report allows us to see how each page on our website is performing.
 This report displays data about search volume, user behavior, and conversions for our web pages.

-This can be a very useful source of SEO information when used properly.
+This data can be a handy source of SEO information when used correctly.

 However, for most websites, the data in the landing page report does not make the actual keyword apparent.